Educational Studies (a non-licensure major)

 Although the educational studies major does not lead to teacher licensure, it is possible to “cross over” during the undergraduate program from this major into an education major that does lead to certification.
 The major is also designed to support students who may be interested in pursuing a teacher licensure program at a later date.
 One way this can be accomplished is through an undergraduate completion program.
 Students following this path are encouraged to meet with School of Education advisors early in their course of study to identify which courses meet undergraduate general education requirements and also are needed for teacher licensure.

-The educational studies major is a creative partnership between the departments of education, history and social science, and theology based on their shared dedication to preparing undergraduates to provide educational services in diverse and rapidly changing settings.
+The educational studies major is a creative partnership between the departments of education,and psychology and social sciences based on their shared dedication to preparing undergraduates to provide educational services in diverse and rapidly changing settings.
 Guided by Saint Mary’s mission, this major prepares students to make ethical decisions and to be effective advocates for those who are vulnerable in society.
-Each student declaring the educational studies major will have two academic advisors – one in education, and a second in history and social science.
+Each student declaring the educational studies major will have two academic advisors – one in education, and a second in psychology and social sciences.

 - Adult education contexts (e.g., behavioral and mental health, recreation or program development)

 - Child and family contexts (e.g., school readiness and developmental intervention programs)

 - Youth development and leadership (e.g., behavioral and mental health, mentoring and recreation)